Engineering-Research-and-Development/fiware-orion-pyspark-connector/docs/step-by-step.md

 - *blueprint_file:* name of a "skeleton" request file to be completed with processed values.
 Useful for complex requests.
 - *placeholder_string:* attribute containing a placeholder string that will be replaced with processed values.
 It can be used in combination with the blueprint file to easily build POST/PUT/PATCH requests to Orion

+It is useful to know the configuration file since it contains both values usually not worthy to be changed (i.e.: socket buffer) but also values that may be changed runtime, if necessary.
+This configuration mechanism, in fact, allow an easy set up of the connector without worrying too much about some technical issues, but also allow a user to change configuration runtime.
+It is also useful to take in account that the environment in which the connector works is a spark cluster.
+This means that default configuration values are correctly held by both master (driver) and workers, however any change of configuration attributes during execution may not be consistent throughout the cluster.
+Usually, the *Replier* configuration runs only on driver, meaning that it is not necessary to worry about propagating new values into workers.
+However, since replier configuration is mainly used by workers, it will be necessary to change values only in functions.

+#### How to build an integrated algorithm

+This subsection wants to dive inside the code contained in [**predict.py**](https://github.com/Engineering-Research-and-Development/fiware-orion-pyspark-connector/blob/step-by-step/tutorial_resources/jobs/Concrete_Prediction/predict.py) to understand how to integrate your custom algorithm with the FIWARE PySpark connector.

+- **Step 1: Start a Spark Session**
+  First and foremost